handiwork433/calcs/README.md

 - Booster analytics table showing ROI, payback horizon and portfolio coverage for every option
 - Expanded tariff catalogue with level-gated plans and open-access programmes that can be launched without level requirements
 - Yield bands on every tariff/programme with editable min/max/base rates; planner surfaces the spread while the scenario slider biases calculations within the band
+- Range-aware profit analytics that surface minimum/maximum investor payout corridors (per day and over the full term) in both the planner and the cohort simulator
 - Programme entry fees with automatic break-even analytics, recommended deposit hints and amortised accounting in portfolio stats
 - Programme premium controls to enforce relative/absolute lift versus free tariffs, compute recommended deposits and cap entry fees while tracking portfolio-level premium health
 - Editors for quickly prototyping new tariffs (with slot limits, category/access toggles) and boosters (with block lists)
 - Simulation lab for modeling multiple investor cohorts, aggregating deposits, payouts and project revenue streams
 - Scenario slider in the simulation lab that blends worst-to-best acquisition assumptions (marketing burn, churn, reinvest share) and projects marketing spend, reinvested deposits and average daily onboarding
 - MMM-style survival model that charts how long reserves last without new deposits, complete with reserve vs. time visualisation
+- MMM survival model now guards against runaway reinvest queues/horizons, truncating gracefully and labelling the chart when limits are hit instead of freezing the page
 - Redesigned tariff catalogue with iconography, locked-state messaging and richer programme callouts for quicker portfolio assembly
+- Refined glassmorphism-inspired UI with gradient background, pill toggles and softened cards for a contemporary white dashboard look
 - Local persistence of tariff/booster catalogs plus booster pricing and programme premium controls via `localStorage`

 Self-tests covering ROI maths and pricing safeguards execute automatically on load (see `runSelfTests` inside `ArbPlanBuilder.tsx`).